Best Plate Carriers | Military, Law Enforcement, Budget

 Plate Carrier vs Chest Rig

-With the molle webbing attachment points, you can configure your plate carrier to your personal preference.
-There are going to be a few SOPs you’ll need to follow such as making sure you can access your magazines and medical with both hands.
+With the Molle webbing attachment points, you can configure your plate carrier to your personal preference.
+There are a few SOPs you’ll need to follow, such as making sure you can access your magazines and medical with both hands.
 Other than that, you’re clear to attach M4 pouches, frag pouches, radio pouches, and medical gear in a way that works best for you.

-Chest rigs are great at providing you with the space necessary to mount all this gear in an easy-to-access setup.
-What the chest rig is lacking is ballistic protection; that’s where a plate carrier becomes essential.
+Chest rigs are great at providing the space necessary to mount all this gear in an easy-to-access setup.
+However, the chest rig lacks ballistic protection, which is where a plate carrier becomes essential.

 Best Plate Carrier: Crye Precision JPC